Are you curious about how to validate your content ideas with a content MVP?

 The content MVP key: validating your content ideas

-Next, you need to get your audiences’ thoughts.
+Next, you need to get your audience’s thoughts.
 Pay close attention to their responses.
 Do they like the idea?
 Do they want more?
-Are your audience engaging?
+Is your audience engaging?

 If yes, then you’ve got the green light to create the long-form content.
-If no, then it’s probably not worthwhile spending any more time on.
+If the answer’s no, then it’s probably not worth spending any more time on.

-It’s all about getting your idea validated by those it’s for, before you commit your time and energy to it.
+It’s all about getting your idea validated by those it’s designed for before you commit your time and energy to it.

 To do this, you could…

 - Pitch a broad new topic to your audience

 - Or share the key points of a specific idea

 - Ask direct questions, such as “would you be interested in hearing more about this?”